LightRiver3010/Clicker-Game/Dev-Journal.md

 *DEV JOURNAL*

 Nov.
+25 PM -
+Made some various progress.
+Meaning, I made progress on a various amount of issues.
+I cleaned up the UI a bit, made the reset button actually work (located in the settings), cleaned up how importing and exporting data looked, and added some other visual changes.
+I did a lot of stuff today, but most of it was making things look nice.
+Tomorrow I should have a good chunk of time to make some other small fixes and visibility adjustments.
+But the day after that I want to really fix the issue with scaling on different devices - that's my main concern right now.
+But still, good progress today.

+Nov.
 24 PM -
 Made some playable progress.
 That is, I made the game more playable.
 With the deadline (Nov.
 30) fast-approaching, I realized that I'd been focusing so much on making the game look good with fancy graphics but the game itself still isn't playable!
 I started working on changing that today.
 Mostly by adding counts and prices to all the upgrades and managers.
 It's mostly working now, just with a few fixes that I will get to tomorrow.
 I think that hardest part might be deciding how much each upgrade should cost and how much each manager should give...